Groups – K-12 School, Adult Groups, University, Scout, Camp, Day Care, & Youth Groups

 At the Arch Street Meeting House, one of the nation’s most historically important Quaker Meeting Houses, they’ll learn how Quaker values influenced Philadelphia’s culture then and now.

 And with the option to add a selection of other historic attractions to your itinerary, your students gain an even broader appreciation for our nation’s history.
 Tours include curricular materials for pre- or post-visit classroom discussions.
 For more details, check out our Planning Guide for School Groups.

 Virtual Field Trip

 Can’t be here in person?
 HPI’s curriculum-based Virtual Field Trips transport students back into 18th century Philadelphia where our History Makers and professional storytellers relay authentic history in a series of curriculum-based videos.
-Recommended for 4-6 grades.
+Recommended for grades 4-6.

-Your Virtual Field Trip Package includes 3 videos including:
+Your Virtual Field Trip Package includes three videos including:

 Time travel from the 1680s to today in just three city blocks.
-HPI’s award-winning Storytellers take you on a journey through the historic streets of Philadelphia.
-Students will learn about religious tolerance, patriotism, equality, and standing up for your beliefs through interactive, educational stories about such revolutionary figures as William Penn, James Forten, Caroline LeCount, and Susan B. Anthony in the historic sites where history was made.
+HPI’s award-winning Storytellers take you on a journey through Historic Philadelphia.
+Students will learn about religious tolerance, patriotism, equality, and standing up for what you believe in through interactive, educational stories about revolutionary figures like William Penn, James Forten, Caroline LeCount, and Susan B. Anthony in the historic sites where history was made.

 Arch Street Meeting House